Neutral Buoyancy Simulator: 1969 to 1997

 Engineers used the Neutral Buoyancy Simulator for working out kinks in designs, and astronauts provided feedback from their experiences in the simulator.
 For example, on August 6 and 7, 1969, astronauts Owen Garriott, Walter Cunningham, and Rusty Schweickart evaluated the Apollo Telescope Mount EVA film retrieval system.

 The simulator's hyperbaric chamber saw its first use for its intended purpose the night of September 24–25, 1969, when a TVA worker suffering decompression sickness near Knoxville was airlifted to MSFC for treatment arriving about midnight.
 NASA and TVA doctors attended treatments.
 The first round of treatment provided some improvement for the diver, but recovery was slow as of October 20.
 The patient had suffered a lesion on his spine and subsequent paralysis from the waist down.
 Sensory perception was returning, but not motor function.

 Astronauts performed Skylab training at the Neutral Buoyancy Simulator in the early 1970s.
 Astronauts Conrad and Kerwin prepared for their Skylab 2 EVA missions by simulating their requirements in the Neutral Buoyancy Simulator before proceeding with the repairs in outer space.

+Following Skylab, the role of the NBS evolved into a facility for technical spacecraft concept definition, design development, design verification, and human design requirements definition, though some crew training continued periodically throughout its operational lifetime.
+This included not only training for NASA Extravehicular Activity (EVA) crews, but training of the US Air Force Post-Manned Orbital Laboratory astronauts and for the Massachusetts Institute of Technology and University of Maryland.
+It served as the foundation for defining the modules and structures now assembled as the International Space Station.

+Post Skylab, the Neutral Buoyancy Simulator (NBS) continued under the management of MSFC Test Laboratory supported by the original NBS crew.
+However, responsibility for assisting and coordinating the NBS users fell to the MSFC Man-System Integration Branch in the Science & Engineering organization.
+NBS Facility customers or users initially came from within the Marshall Space Flight Center (MSFC), but as the underwater simulator capabilities were recognized, additional requesters came from other NASA centers, industry, and academia.
+In fact, the NBS served as an educational laboratory for one or two months per year through the 1980’s and most of the 90’s for students of the Massachusetts Institute of Technology (MIT) and subsequently for the University of Maryland until the tank’s closure.
+Of interest, the last NBS test was conducted by the University of Maryland Space Sciences Laboratory.